-Through political and legal dealings, many governments, including Brazil, Canada, Mexico, India, Taiwan, South Korea, Italy and Spain, to name a few, have provided their domestic companies with ways to make and sell products that under proper enforcement and honourable treatment of patents would be considered the property of the inventors. . . .
-That is the very reason the United States should insist more than ever that the principle underlying the international economic system be respected and upheld.
+Through political and legal dealings, many governments, including Brazil, Canada, Mexico, India, Taiwan, South Korea, Italy and Spain, to name a few, have provided their domestic companies with ways to make and sell products that under proper enforcement and honourable treatment of patents would be considered the property of the inventors. ...
+That is the very reason the United States should insist more than ever that the principle underlying the international economic system be respected and upheld.46

-To be more convincing of its proprietarian claim, the patent community repeatedly used the metaphor of piracy.
-This metaphor evokes the indignation raised by the brutal violation of someone else's property rights.
-Like many other rhetorical discourses used by social movements, it identifies the victims to be protected from a given injustice and amplifies their victimization.
-It was used not only to describe counterfeiting activities, but also activities performed in foreign countries that fully complied with national and international laws.
-An article written by Constantine Clemente, a former vice-president of Pfizer, is eloquent on this point:
+To be more convincing on its proprietarian claim, the patent community repeatedly used the metaphor of piracy.47 This metaphor evokes the indignation raised by the brutal violation of someone else's property rights.
+Like many other rhetorical discourses used by social movements, it identifies the victims to be protected from a given injustice and amplifies their victimization.48

+It was used to describe counterfeiting activities, but also activities performed in foreign countries that fully respect national and international laws.
+An article written by Constantine Clemente, a former vice-president of Pfizer, is eloquent in that respect:

 Why is it that another government can base a policy of helping the consumers in their country to steal foreign owned technology?
-If we went back to the days when countries engaged in piracy, wouldn't it have been ludicrous to say: "Well, Brazil owes the United States a great deal of money, so we cannot stop their pirates from boarding our ships because, after all, they obtain a great deal of revenue from this, and gold, and
+If we went back to the days when countries engaged in piracy, wouldn't it have been ludicrous to say, "Well, Brazil owes the United States a great deal of money, so we cannot stop their pirates from boarding our ships because, after all, they obtain a great deal of revenue from this, and gold, and silver, et cetera."
+Obviously, that's absurd.
+It's really not too different when we're talking about intellectual property; that kind of stealing is just as bad.49